vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_trainer_party_pool.md

 # How to use Trainer Party Pools
 Trainer Party Pools (TPP) is a way to introduce a bit of unpredictability to trainer battles by allowing trainer to generate parties from pools defined by the user.

+The maximum number of mons that can be in a single trainer's pool is 255.

 ## Turning on TPP with `trainer.sparty`
 To use TPP with `trainers.party`, all that's needed is to define a `Party Size` that's smaller than than the number of defined mons for the trainer.